 16. You are a lot stronger than you think.
 You need to have a strong character, support network, and rock-solid mental health.
 If you can go to a foreign country where you don't know a soul, establish community, work a job, save some money, stay woke and hydrated, pray, exercise, respond to texts and meet people, and thrive, then you can do anything.

 17. You will have a greater appreciation for immigrant experiences.
-I appreciate what my parents, grandparents, and other family members who immigrated from other countries to Canada, the United States, and the United Kingdom.
+I appreciate what experiences could be had by my parents, grandparents, and other family members who immigrated from other countries to Canada, the United States, and the United Kingdom.
 I understand better what it means for people coming to Canada how isolating and life-altering the experience can be.

 18. Never take your freedoms (and freedom of speech) for granted again.
 This includes censorship and the right to challenge in court, demonstrate, or strike.
-Teaching about Gandhi and Martin Luther King Jr., what we call global education, and culturally-responsive pedagogy which are all positives in the North America, even if you mentioned them in your interview and you were still hired for the overseas job, can be called on as reasons for your termination without warning.
-Innovative practices, progressive ideas, and social justice/arts-based/culturally responsive-pedagogy are all hot-buzz phrases at my local public school board and in the nation in which I teach yet, would be frowned on overseas.
+Teaching about Gandhi and Martin Luther King Jr., what we call global education, and culturally-responsive pedagogy which are all positives in the North America, even if you mentioned them in your interview and you were still hired for the overseas job, can be called on as reasons for your termination without warning as I experienced.
+Innovative practices, progressive ideas, and social justice/arts-based/culturally responsive-pedagogy are all hot-buzz phrases at my local public school board and in the nation in which I teach, yet could be frowned on overseas.

 19. Never take your citizenship for granted.
 I was often asked why I left Canada by many people.
 (That and I was told how much Canada was loved as well as our prime minister.
 Canada definitely has great P.R. overseas.
 The looks of shock when I talk about its inequality.)
 My answer was why not?
 The freedom and privilege to have the choice to work or travel to another country is a privilege not afforded to all.
 So many people want to immigrate to Canada and become citizens.
 I was born in this country thus I am the latter, thanks to my parents.
 Because I was educated in a western university and have a Canadian citizenship, I can migrate and work at a well-paying job and easily attain a middle- or upper-middle class status in a foreign country.